newrelic/nr1-community/src/components/Timeline/README.md

-# EventStream
+# Timeline

 ## Description

-EventStream is a vertically oriented timeline showing a series of events in a summary but with a drilldown for additional detail.
+Timeline is a vertically oriented timeline showing a series of events in a summary but with a drilldown for additional detail.

 ## Installation